-As set out in the Real time information guidance note, most employers now have to report payroll information to HMRC electronically in real time.
-The most usual report made to HMRC under this system is the Full Payment Submission (FPS) which has to be transmitted to HMRC shortly before or at the time the employer makes a payment to employees.
-This is commonly referred to as the ‘on or before’ rule and represents a significant change from the previous system under which employers were required to keep records of all payments made to employees and the tax and NICs deducted, but were only required to send to HMRC full details of all such payments and deductions at the end on the year under the annual P35 process.
+Most employers have to report payroll information to HMRC electronically in real time under real time information (RTI).
+See the Real time information guidance note.
+The most usual report made to HMRC under this system is the full payment submission (FPS) which has to be transmitted to HMRC shortly before or at the time the employer makes a payment to employees.
+This is commonly referred to as the ‘on or before’ rule.

 Although the RTI system at large has represented a huge change for employers, requiring changes in their software systems and payroll practices, the ‘on or before’ rule is probably the one aspect of RTI that causes most ongoing difficulties for many employers.